neophron88/PinView/README.md

 }
 pinView.pinRecompose()
 ```
-`pinRecompose()` - should be called when `pinItemLayout`, `pinCount`, `pinDecorationLayout` or `pinDecorationPositions` changed from code.
+`pinRecompose()` - should be called when `pinItemLayout`, `pinCount`, `pinDecorationLayout` or `pinDecorationPositions` are changed from code.
 Also when added new visual behavior by calling `pinAddVisualBehaviorProducer` function.
 Otherwise the changes will not be applied.

 Note, keep calling this function to a minimum, as it will reinflate pinview items if there are any changes.

 it's the result:
 <p><img src="media/placeholder.gif" width="359" /></p>